reetp/smeserver-letsencrypt/README.md

 You can now use 'all' to set all domains or hosts regardless of status

-config setprop letsencrypt letsencyptConfig all | domains | hosts
+config setprop letsencrypt letsencryptConfig all | domains | hosts

 ToDo